josdem/hugo/content/techtalk/java/junit5.md

 }
 ```

-That's it, we have a factory method named `players` (same name we have in `@MethodSource`).
+That's it, we have a factory method named `players` (same name we have in `@MethodSource`) and we are receiving those arguments as `String`, `int` in our test method.
 What if you want to send objects as arguments, no problem!

 ```java